 Fireflies are neither a fly nor a true bug.
 (No, not all insects are bugs.
 Yes, there is a category of insects called true bugs.)
 Fireflies are actually beetles that belong to the Lampyridae family.
 They can be found on every continent, except for Antarctica, but they prefer more humid, moist areas.
 It is estimated that there are over 2,000 species of firefly worldwide with approximately 146 species in North America and 15 species in Kentucky.
 More species are still being discovered.

 Fireflies go through complete metamorphosis, just like a butterfly.
 Eggs are laid in moist ground.
 After a few weeks, the eggs hatch and a larva emerges.
-The larva will crawl around in the leaf litter, rotted wood, or the thatch in your yard for 1-3 years depending on the species.
+The larva will crawl around in the leaf litter, rotted wood, or the thatch in your yard for 1-2 years depending on the species and location.
 During this time it is ferocious predator feeding on snails, slugs, and perhaps other invertebrates.
 Eventually it will pupate.
 The pupal stage will last a few weeks and is the equivalent of a butterfly in its chrysalis.
 After the adult firefly emerges, it will only live for about a month.
 Its primary goal is to find a mate and reproduce so it can start the next cycle of fireflies.
 Many species of fireflies don’t eat anything as adults, others may be pollinators.
 Scientists still have a lot to learn about fireflies and even basic questions such as “what do they eat?” aren’t as well understood as one might think they would be.

 While the most familiar characteristic of a firefly is its glowing abdomen, not all adult fireflies glow.
 Many species are diurnal (active during the day) and don’t have the ability to light up as adults.
 However, all species of fireflies glow when they are larvae.
 The glow is called bioluminescence and is created through a chemical reaction that takes place within a special organ in the firefly’s abdomen.
 The reaction produces a very efficient light with virtually no wasted heated energy.
 In other words, unlike a lightbulb that gets hot when it is turned on, a firefly’s abdomen stays cool.
 Depending on the species, the light can be yellow, orange, white, blue, or green.